dr-jts/games/cards.md

 * Otherwise, they discard a card (but NOT the one drawn from the discard pile)

 ### Scoring
+* Aces are high
-* Aces are high; face cards are worth 10
+* Face cards are worth 10
-* A hand value is the highest total of cards in one suit
+* A hand value is the highest total of set of cards in one suit

-### Winning
+### Losing a Hand
-* If player declares 31, every other player loses the hand
+* If player declares 31, every other player loses
-* If player has knocked, the lowest hand(s) loses the hand
+* If player has knocked, the lowest hand(s) lose
-* Players who lose put one chip into the kitty in the centre of the table.
+* Losing players pay one chip into the kitty in the centre of the table.
   ** A player who knocks and loses pays two chips (if they have that many)
 * In event of a draw, replay the hand

+### Winning the Game
-* When a player has no chips left, they are **on welfare**.
-If they lose while on welfare, you are out of the game.
-If you lose two chips with only one chip left you are also out of the game.
+* A player with no chips left is **on welfare**.
+  * If they lose while on welfare, they are out of the game.
-  * A player who has been on welfare can stay at the table, and if they are accidentally dealt back in they are back in the game, on welfare
+  * A player who has been on welfare can stay at the table.
+If they are accidentally dealt back in they are back in the game, on welfare
+* A player with one chip who loses two chips (by knocking and losing) is out of the game.
-* The game continues until only one player is left.
+* The last player in the game wins

 ## 99
 The objective of the game is to avoid playing a card which makes the hand total go over 99.